RdotSilva/TypeScript-React-Incremental-Game/README.md

 **Work In Progress**

+Play at your own risk!

 Incremental game built using React and TypeScript.
+This is rough first version that will most likely change in time.

+I'll be slowly adding features until it is a fully playable game.

+---

 # Game Rules

-Click the icons to increase your total score.
-Every click brings you closer to a new upgrade.
-Powerups spawn randomly to help increase your total score.
+1. Click the icons to increase your total score.

+   Once you score reaches a certain threshold a button will appear that will allow you to upgrade that particular icon.

+   - x2 score per click (double current score for every click)
+   - Auto click (auto click every icon and generate score)

+2. Click special power ups to temporarily grant rewards.

+   - Increase score by x2 for all icons
+   - Instantly double your score

+3. Prestige and earn special permanent rewards
+   - Once you have enough points the `Prestige` button will appear
+   - Every prestige will grant you more points
+   - Spend your points on special permanent power ups in the Prestige Menu

+---

+# Game Config
+You can play the game using the base game configuration or edit these values to create your own incremental game rules!

+1. `src/config/config.ts`

+     - Controls various configurations for game timers, general power ups and upgrade/tier levels.

+2. `src/config/prestige.ts`

+   - Controls various configurations for prestige, and prestige menu.

 ## Installation